mogiso/AmplitudeSourceLocation/README.md

 ### Compile options
 Some options are same as those of AmplitudeSourceLocation_PulseWidth.F90.
 The default format of amplitude data is text (see explanation of `-DAMP_TXT`).
 - `-DDOUBLE`: double precision froating point numbers are used in calculations (This option should be set)
-- `-DDAMPED`: Add additional constraints for model parameters (relative source amplitude and locations)
+- `-DDAMPED`: Add additional constraints for model parameters (relative source amplitude and locations).
+Only diagonal components of the additional matrix are considered, and linear combination of model parameters cannot be involved.
 - `-DSAC`: use SAC binary files (NVHDR should be 6) as input waveform files
 - `-DWIN`: use [WIN-formatted](http://wwweic.eri.u-tokyo.ac.jp/WIN/man.en/winformat.html) binary file or [WIN32-formatted](https://www.hinet.bosai.go.jp/faq/?LANG=en#Q09) binary file as an input waveform files